JuanLara18/JuanLara18/README.md

 - 🎓 BSc in Mathematics | BSc in Computer Science (soon)
 - ⚒️ Computer Repair Technician
+- 🌱 Currently working as a RA at HBS
 - ✨ I am passionate about teaching and programming
-- 🌱 I’m currently working in economics
 </p>